-Immediate vs. Delayed Implant Placement By Yamen Akhras on September 28, 2018
+Immediate vs. Delayed Dental Implant Placement: Which Is Better?
+By Yamen Akhras on July 28, 2023

-Experienced implant dentist Yamen Akhras discusses immediate vs. delayed implant placement with his Orland Park, IL patients, and helps them understand which is most appropriate for their unique circumstances.
+As an experienced implant dentist, I will discuss immediate vs. delayed implant placement with my Orland Park, IL, patients, and help them understand which is most appropriate for their unique circumstances.

 Immediate Implant Placement

-Without the support of the missing tooth (or teeth), adjacent teeth are likely to shift and collapse.
+Without the support of the missing tooth (or teeth), adjacent teeth are likely to shift and loosen.

-Missing tooth roots also affect oral health.
+Missing tooth roots also affect your oral health.
 One of the primary functions of a tooth’s root is to absorb the shock of a bite.
 In turn, the tooth roots provide stimulation to the jawbone that encourages the continual growth of healthy bone and tissues.
 If the roots of a tooth are not replaced, the jawbone will eventually weaken and deteriorate.
+This can lead to a sunken facial appearance and even cause further tooth loss.

 When appropriate, immediate dental implant placement can benefit patients in the following ways: